 - Corn kernels

-These enchiladas also taste great paired with a salad like this Grilled Corn, Tomato & Avocado Salad or with this Cilantro lime slaw.
+They also taste great paired with a salad like this Grilled Corn Avocado Salad or with this Cilantro Lime Slaw.

 Ingredients